Ricardo Patton enters his third season with the University of Denver men's basketball team in 2018-19.

 Daniel Amigo and Joe Rosga saw their games reach new levels in 2017-18.
 Rosga made All-Summit League First Team and Amigo the second team.

 In his first year with the Pioneers, Patton helped guide the team to a 16-14 record, including an 8-8 mark in the Summit League.

 Patton assisted with the transition to a fast-paced style of play, resulting in DU averaging 75.8 points per game, the most in a season since going to Division I back in 1998.

-He also helped with the development of Daniel Amigo and Joe Rosga, with both posting career-best marks during the 2016-17 campaign.
+He also helped with the development of Amigo and Rosga, with both posting career-best marks during the 2016-17 campaign.
 The two also earned All-Summit League accolades, with Amigo being named to the second team and Rosga receiving honorable-mention honors.